Why Metrics Matter in Property Management

 Formula: Rental Income - Operating Expenses = NOI

 Why it matters: This is the ultimate measure of property profitability.
-It tells you how much money the property actually generates.

 Track All These Metrics Automatically